Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Theoretical Guarantee of Expressive Power

 \textit{Base case:} $D$ proposes a bijective function $f:V(G)\longrightarrow V(H)$.
-Note that the bijection must be color-preserving; otherwise $S$ wins in the first round.
+Note that the bijection must be colour-preserving; otherwise, $S$ wins in the first round.
 Thus, we can assume that $f$ is color-preserving.
 So, $D_i$ proposes the restricted function $f_i$ as a bijective function from $V(G_i)$ to $V(H_i), \forall i\in [r]$.
 Now, $S$ will play a pair of pebbles in the game $(G,H).$ Suppose $S$ plays the pebbles at $(v,f(v))$ and $color(v)=i,$ then $S_i$ and $S_{i-1}$ play pebbles at $(v,f_i(v))$ in their first round.
-It is easy to see that the position of the games $(G,H)$ and $(G_i,H_i),$ for all $i\in[r],$ is same if we restrict it to the subgraph induced by vertices of colors $i$ and $(i+1)$.
-Also, if $S$ wins, then the number of vertices of particular color are not same.
+It is easy to see that the position of the games $(G,H)$ and $(G_i,H_i),$ for all $i\in[r],$ is the same if we restrict it to the subgraph induced by vertices of colours $i$ and $(i+1)$.
+Also, if $S$ wins, then the number of vertices of a particular colour is not the same.
 So, there exists some $i,$ such that $S_i$ also has a winning strategy.

-By induction hypothesis, assume that after the $t^{th}$ round, $S$ did not win and position of the game is same as defined.
+By induction hypothesis, assume that after the $t^{th}$ round, $S$ did not win, and the position of the game is the same as defined.

 Consider the $(t+1)^{th}$ round in both the games. $S$ either chooses to play or remove a pebble.
 If $S$ chooses to remove a pebble from vertex $(v,f(v)),$ then, if $v$ is colored with color $i,$ then $S_i$ and $S_{i-1}$ will remove a pebble from vertex $(v,f_i(v))$.
-Again, the position of both the games is same.
+Again, the position of both the games is the same.
 Now, if $S$ decides to play a pair of pebbles, then each $S_i$ also decides to play a pair of pebbles.
-So, $D$ propose a bijective function and $D_i$ proposes a restricted bijective function.
+So, $D$ propose a bijective function, and $D_i$ proposes a restricted bijective function.
 Now, suppose $S$ plays a pair of pebbles at $(v_1,f(v_1))$.
 If $color(v_1)=i,$ then $S_i$ and $S_{i-1}$ also decides to play pebbles at $(v_1,f_i(v_1))$.
-Thus, the position of the game is same as defined.
+Thus, the position of the game is the same as defined.
 Now, if $S$ wins, then there exists $u$ and $v$ such that either $(u,v)\in E(G)$ and $(f(u),f(v))\notin E(H)$ or $(u,v)\notin E(G)$ and $(f(u),f(v))\in E(H)$.
-Similarly, there exists $S_i$ for which these things happen as the position induced is same.
+Similarly, there exists $S_i$ for which these things happen as the position induced is the same.
 Therefore, $S_i$ wins for some $i.$ \end{proof}

-Thus, from above two lemmas we can say that the expressive power of Layer $k-$WL is the same as local $k-$WL.
+Thus, from the above two lemmas, we can say that the expressive power of Layer $k-$WL is the same as local $k-$WL.